 Our website is full of useful research links that are well worth checking out, including CD charts, spectral viewers etc... under the Education tab.

 Training is free, and a refresher session is always welcomed if you have not performed flow experiments in some time.

-Geza, Phil & Eva are also happy to provide guidance on polychromatic panel design and other flow topics after your training is completed, however please be aware that we must be acknowledged in any published work for help given.
+Geza, Eva, Maggie and Steve are also happy to provide guidance on polychromatic panel design and other flow topics after your training is completed, however please be aware that we must be acknowledged in any published work for help given.